-The school alleges the child had 12 unexcused absences in a six-month period and the child claims 3 are excused.
-If the court excuses 3 absences, then the affirmative defense is valid because now there are only 9 unexcused absences.
+The school alleges the child had 12 unexcused absences in a sixmonth period and the child claims three are excused.
+If the court excuses three absences, then the affirmative defense is valid because now there are only nine unexcused absences.

-But if the child only claims 1 absence is excused, then even if the court excuses that absence, it is not a valid affirmative defense because there are still 11 unexcused absences.
+But if the child only claims one absence is excused, then even if the court excuses that absence, it is not a valid affirmative defense because there are still 11 unexcused absences.

-- Justice courts;

-- Municipal courts; and

-- A constitutional county court in a county with a population of 1.75 million or more.
+• a constitutional county court in a county with a population of 1.75 million or more.
 Family Code § 65.004(a).